ScheerleJo/HTTP2MIDI/README.md

 ## Future Plans
 The plan is to eventually move the MIDI-Output from a physical to a virtual Port.
 Maybe with the help of [Tobias Erichsen](https://www.tobias-erichsen.de/), the creator of various virtual midi applications.
-### ToDos
-- Test the Webserver in the church
-- update Companion
-- add Variables for callback in Companion
 - implement the WorshipTools api to automate Presenter and Planning (if it is possible without an API)

 #### AutoHotkey